directedproject-eu/pygeoapi_csa/README.md

 python3 connected-systems-api/app.py
 ```

-### devcontainer

-This repository contains [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) configurations.
-Before using them, the `docker/examples/hybrid-csa/.env-sample` or any other working `.env` MUST be provided by copying it to the `.devcontainer/` folder.

-Remember to rebuild the containers, if any other example set-up from `docker/examples` was executed beforehand.

 ### Example Data

 You can insert example data into your running instance (`url_stub`) by using the [simulator](./tools/simulator/simulator.py).